wg-osr/walkerga.github.io/about.md

 ### More Information

-My impossible plan : I compiled a list of 9K monsters from the history of DnD and I'm going through them randomly making them GLoG friendly and generate a crazy hex generator from them.
+My impossible plan: I compiled a list of 9K monsters from the history of DnD and I'm going through them randomly making them GLoG friendly and generate a crazy hex generator from them.
+Same with spells.
 Oh and learn GitHub.

 ### Contact me